- Chapter 1 – First Three Days

-That’s it up here.
+That’s it for this floor.
 Go down the stairs.

 #8 While standing on the stairs, look towards the opposite wall.
 Along the top in a dark crevasse, there’s a Skulltula marching back and forth.
 Kill and snag it with the Hookshot.

-#9 Roll into the lone jar/barrel next to a door.
+#9 Roll into the lone jar next to a door.

 #10 In a jar atop some crates in the corner of the room.